Xlocsinjr/progProject/REPORT.md

 were changed to log scales so an even distribution of colours, dots and bars were seen in the visualisations while still showing whether GHG emissions increased or decreased.
+- All visualisations are updated by removing certain elements from the charts and recreating these based on other selections of countries, sectors or year.
+It would have been nicer if these changes could transition instead of instantly changing.